Google suggests a load time of no more than three seconds, with the majority of sites falling well outside of that range.

 By Google’s own admission, website visitors are exponentially more likely to bounce with each passing second of agonizing load time.
 The difference from just 1 to 5 seconds is already a 90 percent increase in bounce rates.

-It’s not just frustration, either.
-Slow load times imply inexperience or a lack of trustworthiness.
-Potential customers may see long load times on your website and assume you’ll treat their credit card information with a comparably low level of care.
+It’s not just frustrating, either.
+Slow page load time implies inexperience or a lack of trustworthiness.
+Potential customers may see long page load time on your website and assume you’ll treat their credit card information with a comparably low level of care.
 They’ll leave for something sleeker and faster.

 You get the picture.
 People aren’t hanging around if your website makes them wait.
 So what can you do about it?

-In fact, images, scripts and stylesheets account for roughly 80 percent of your website’s load time.
+In fact, images, scripts, and stylesheets account for roughly 80 percent of your WordPress website’s load time.

 Minifying involves going through these files and eliminating any extra whitespace or unnecessary code.
 Extra formatting and bulky code is a common side effect of using website builders like WordPress.

 Don’t worry if your eyes are glazing over.
 For sites that run on WordPress, there are tools available to make the minifying process pain-free and easy to understand.
 W3 Total Cache, WP Super Cache, and even Cloudflare are some popular choices.
 If you are not technical, Convesio’s WordPress Optimization Service might be a good choice.

 Another method of eliminating that bulky whitespace and combining repeated files is to compress.
 Tools like GZip make temporary changes to your text files to shrink them.

 If you’re curious about your site’s size before and after compression, use GIDZip or a similar testing tool.